babelfish-for-postgresql/babelfish_project_website/_usage/handling-tsql.md

 ### Return values and data types

-MS SQL and PostgreSQL differ in one important point.
+Microsoft SQL Server and PostgreSQL differ in one important point.
 Often, the return data type of a function in PostgreSQL is <code>void</code>.
 In other words: A function can return nothing.

-That is not possible in Babelfish and MS SQL.
+That is not possible in Babelfish and Microsoft SQL Server.
 Let's modify the function we just used, and see what happens:

 ```sql